marium0505/ahk2_mlib/README.md

-# Lib
+## Lib

- Repository with some of my most used external Lib Functions/Classes
+Repository with some of my most used external Lib Functions/Classes.

+### Native.ahk
+See above.